|

 professional attention to the material as a

-plicating all this a bit, and rather intriguingly, in direct
+whole, but complicating things a bit, and rather intriguingly, in direct

 context were clearly manmade objects of glass,

-iron, and concrete
+iron (radiocarbon dated), and concrete

 There was no professional

-interest in assisting with, or even witnessing, the retrieval of
+interest in assisting with or even witnessing the retrieval of

 context and its removal were not properly documented or